archzedzenrun/launch_school/rb120/rb129/studyguide.md

 ```
 **Constants**

 Constants are used to store information that will never change.
-Constants are lexically scoped, meaning they are available for use within the structure that they are defined.
+Constants are lexically scoped, meaning they are available depending on where they are defined.
 When a constant is referenced, Ruby will first search the lexical scope of the reference.
 If the constant is not found, the next place Ruby looks is up the inheritance chain of the structure of the reference.
 If the constant is still not found, Ruby will then look in the top level scope.
 When constant references are made using the namespace resolution operator, the top level scope will not be searched.
 Note: Constants defined in classes and modules can be directly referenced from outside the structure by using `::`, the namespace resolution operator.
 ```ruby
 TOP_WHEELS = 6